Practice Area FAQs

 Failure to maintain lane is when a driver swerves in and out of lanes, drifts between lanes, or recklessly changes lanes without properly signalling.
 If any of these behaviors lead to a wreck, the driver can get a charged with failure to maintain lane on top of any other traffic offenses.

-In almost all cases, the party who changes lanes or fails to stay within their lane is responsible for any wrecks caused.
+In almost all cases, the party who changes lanes or fails to stay within their lane is responsible for any crashes caused.
 The party who’s traveling straight in their own lane has right of way in that lane.

-Again, in almost all cases, the party who turns left across oncoming traffic is at fault for any wrecks caused.
+Again, in almost all cases, the party who turns left across oncoming traffic is at fault for any crash caused.
 The only exception would be if the oncoming traffic were running a red light or stop sign while the left-turning party had right of way.

 Personal Injury Questions